 All Medical Assistant Program students who attend clinical and have patient contact as part of their training program, will undergo a criminal background check with Verified Credentials [VCI], the vendor approved by Central Oregon Community College.
 Students

 will be administratively withdrawn from class if the required criminal background check is not initiated with the specified vendor, by the due date indicated on the pre-registration packet.
 Students with crimes on the DHS crimes list, which do not allow them to attend clinical,

 will be disqualified from attending the Medical Assistant Program.

 - Students who have successfully registered in a Medical Assistant Program must initiate a criminal background check on, or before the specified due date in the Pre-registration packet.

 - Failing to meet this deadline will result in the student being administratively withdrawn from the program.

-- Students will be required to sign a waiver giving the vendor permission to share their background information with the Medical Assisting Program Director and, if requested, with the administrator of the assigned clinical placement site.
+- Students will be required to sign a waiver giving the vendor permission to share their background information with the Medical Assistant Program Director and, if requested, with the administrator of the assigned clinical placement site.

 - The criminal background check is valid for the duration of the students program of study.